 At Avalanche Press we enjoy including unusual units in our games, what a designer here used to call “gonzo pieces.”
 Usually that’s just a few.
 It’s not a Philippe Léonard show without a huge helping of them, and in La Campagne de Tunisie he does not disappoint.

 La Campagne de Tunisie is a historical supplement for An Army at Dawn.
-It draws on An Army at Dawn, and only An Army at Dawn, for maps and other game pieces.
+It draws on An Army at Dawn (and just a little from either Conquest of Ethiopia or Africa Orientale Italiana) for maps and other game pieces.
 You don’t need to own any other Panzer Grenadier game to play all 12 scenarios.

 There are 88 die-cut, silky-smooth playing pieces included with La Campagne de Tunisie.
 The largest contingent – 38 of 88 – are Vichy French, with a color scheme similar to that of the French Army in 1940: The Fall of France, but bearing the double-axe of the Vichy Republic instead of the Gallic Cock (the “angry chicken” in Avalanche Press graphics parlance).